DimaKoz/goleetcode/README.md

 ## easy lvl

+- [1.
+Two Sum](https://leetcode.com/problems/two-sum/) (solved [here](https://github.com/DimaKoz/goleetcode/blob/main/easy/1_two_sum.go), [tests](https://github.com/DimaKoz/goleetcode/blob/main/easy/1_two_sum_test.go)) <details> <summary>Description</summary>
+  Given an array of integers `nums` and an integer `target`, return indices of the two numbers such that they add up to `target`.

+  You may assume that each input would have exactly one solution, and you may not use the same element twice.

+  You can return the answer in any order.

 - [104.
 Maximum Depth of Binary Tree](https://leetcode.com/problems/maximum-depth-of-binary-tree/) (solved [here](https://github.com/DimaKoz/goleetcode/blob/main/easy/104_maximum_depth_of_binary_tree.go), [tests](https://github.com/DimaKoz/goleetcode/blob/main/easy/104_maximum_depth_of_binary_tree_test.go)) <details> <summary>Description</summary>
   Given the `root` of a binary tree, return its maximum depth.